bcgov/platform-developer-docs/src/docs/automation-and-resiliency/prepare-to-load-test-application-on-openshift.md

 ### Create a load test plan
 Before you perform your load test, create a load test plan.
 The load test plan outlines:
-- The duration of the test and the weekday you want to run the test.
+- The duration of the test and the weekday you want to run the test
-- The application namespaces you plan on targeting (for example, production only or both test and production).
+- The application namespaces you plan on targeting (for example, production only or both test and production)
-- The ramp up time and speed.
+- The ramp up time and speed
-- What constitutes a success or failure of the test (for example, response time under two seconds at all times, less than 10% errors in the response,  or more).
+- What constitutes a success or failure of the test (for example, response time under two seconds at all times, less than 10% errors in the response,  or more)
-- The origin of generated traffic (for example, outside of the B.C. government network or internally).
+- The origin of generated traffic (for example, outside of the B.C. government network or internally)
 - Whether application relies on anything off cluster (for example, a backend database in ZoneB or an external API that is called out to)
 - Include any other relevant information you feel the Platform Services team should have